plomino/PlominoDoc/docs/build.rst

 ==========

 A :term:`view` defines a collection of documents.
-Some views are used to present list of documents to users, and some are used from formulas to structure the Plomino application.
+Some views are used to present lists of documents to users, and some are used from formulas to structure the Plomino application.

 A view has a selection formula, which defines which documents form part of